Sodinokibi Ransomware 101: Origin, Victims, Prevention Strategies

 Get a reliable antivirus.

 A good antivirus is essential for the cybersecurity of any company.
 To be as protected as you can be, we recommend you to choose a powerful tool that can offer DNS filtering, real-time scanning, traffic-based malware blocking and multi-layered AI-powered protection.
-You can also consider our Thor Premium Enterprise – a multi-layered security suite that brings together threat hunting, prevention, and mitigation in one package, for the best endpoint protection.
-Simple Antivirus protection is no longer enough.
+You can also consider our EDR Software – a multi-layered security suite that brings together threat hunting, prevention, and mitigation in one package, for the best endpoint protection.
+Simple standalone security solutions are no longer enough.

 Wondering what to do in case of infection and how to remove Sodinokibi Ransomware?